 PLEASE PLAN YOUR TRIP CAREFULLY – PARKING IS LIMITED

 You are welcome to visit the 1,200 acre Hidden Falls Regional Park any day of the year.
-In order to get the most enjoyment from your trip, please plan carefully to use the park during off-peak days and times because the parking lots in the park often fill up during weekends and holidays.
+Although the park is open all weekends and holidays, in order to get the most enjoyment from your trip, please plan carefully to use the park during off-peak days and times because the parking lots in the park often fill up during weekends and holidays.
 Park visitors are strongly encouraged to carpool to the park and to arrive early.

 PARK FULL CONDITIONS

 Due to the extreme popularity of Hidden Falls, the park sometimes becomes overcrowded.
 These conditions have caused concern for the sensitive flora and fauna within Hidden Falls, and especially concerns for the safety of the public.
 In order to ensure the safety of park visitors and the neighboring community, and improve the public’s experience with the park, when the parking lots are full, guests are asked to park at an alternative location and bike or walk to the park, or to visit a different park for the day.
 Visitors are not to park along Mears Drive or along any of the private roads in order to access Hidden Falls.
 The California Highway Patrol is the enforcement arm for parking issues on roadways outside of Hidden Falls Regional Park.
 The Sheriff’s Department will enforce rules within the Park.
 An alternative parking location, about 5 miles away, is available at the Placer County Government Center, 3091 County Center Drive.
 From there you can ride your bike or hike to Hidden Falls, if the parking lot is full.

 Plans are underway to provide additional parking in summer, 2015.
 Although both the parking lots for cars and equestrian units will be enlarged, parking will still be limited.